 Dr.Colakyan has helped Renmatix mature and improve its technology.
 Dr. Colakyan’s background brings expertise in important applications with direct relevance to biofuel production including his status as a nationally recognized expert on fluidization, commercial scale implementation of reactors like the Renmatix cellulose-hydrolysis reactor, and solids processing/handling which is critical to our proprietary conversion from biomass feedstocks to biomaterials outputs.
 As the leader of our research and development effort, he manages multiple paths of investigative R&D efforts, and works with a team of highly qualified technical directors to ensure that the Plantrose™ Process scales up smoothly via efficient engineering, design, and scalable process technology.

-A distinguished executive and government leader, Mark Schweiker brings deep experience in guiding fast growing organizations and helping customers integrate new technology into their existing operations.
+An accomplished executive and former government leader, Mark Schweiker brings deep experience in guiding fast growing organizations and helping customers integrate new technology into their existing operations.
 Mark joined Renmatix to drive key initiatives with public and private sector stakeholders across several business areas including: site selection for production facilities, financial partnerships, feedstock procurement, commercial programs, and public affairs.
-He will play a critical cross-functional role in accelerating corporate development in the United States and abroad.
+He plays a critical cross-functional role in accelerating corporate development in the United States and abroad.

 Chief Legal Officer